For 2020, some good news came in spite of the pandemic. 2020 comic sales rose to $1.28 billion, up 6% from 2019.

 - Digital comics: 12.5%

 - Comic stores: -16.2%

 - Graphic novels: +9.2%

 Once again, graphic novels are what’s responsible for the comic industry’s sales growth.
 The pandemic made it difficult-to-impossible to buy traditional paper comics, as many local comic shops (LCS) were closed or had limited hours.
 (Not to mention the direct market disruptions.)
 Thus the double-digit drop in sales of singles.

 Graphic novels, being books, means they’re also available through traditional book channels.
 However, the pandemic also affected local bookstores; I suspect a lot of book channel sales were through Amazon.

 A big boost in digital sales

 Digital comics saw a big boost in sales over 2019.
 I assume some of this was from superhero comic fans forced to buy digital singles, instead of paper singles, during the pandemic.
 It remains to be seen if there’ll be a decline in 2021, now that comic shops have mostly reopened.

-Again, these numbers don’t count digital subscription services like Marvel Unlimited.
-I suspect this category’s numbers would be larger if such services were included.
+Again, these numbers don’t count digital subscription services like Marvel Unlimited; otherwise, I suspect these numbers would be larger.
 Digital comics are likely similar to home video—subscription streaming services like Netflix dominate that area, not digital video stores like iTunes.